MihhailSokolov/Oppy/README.md

 | disorganized | organizing | inflexibility | flexible |
 | postponing | punctual | overexpecting punctuality | chill and efficient |

-The strong points I mentioned help balance eachother, so those don't require much attention.
+G The strong points I mentioned help balance eachother, so those don't require much attention.
-G I want to:
+I want to:
-* improve my tendency to postpone things
+* Improve my tendency to postpone things:
 	This is important to me because postponing things tends to cause issues, such as leaving me stressed and sometimes unable to finish something I wanted to finish as a deadline approaches.
 	I'll have succeeded in this if it's not "normal" for me to postpone by the end of the project.

-* learn more about working on a project as a team Being able to deal with others whose opinions and ideals might not perfectly align with yours is a valuable and necessary skill for future projects and jobs.
+* Learn more about working on a project as a team:
+	Being able to deal with others whose opinions and ideals might not perfectly align with yours is a valuable and necessary skill for future projects and jobs.
 	I'll have reached this goal if there is a significant improvement in my ability to work with others as a team.

 R I've only just formulated these goals, but I am going to actively work on them during this course.

 O This project is for a large portion about learning to work as a team, and that helps create opportunities to learn.
 If I find myself not understanding how to deal with a situation, the TAs seem very willing to assist and that really helps.
 The option I want to use most for learning about teamwork is communicating with my team members without the need of outside intervention.
 As for postponing, I am going to set smaller deadlines for myself for smaller portions of tasks, so that it's easier to get working (A method known as chunking).
 As far as I can tell, the only things that might stop me from reaching these goals are a lack of discipline and/or some major incident.

 W I will use chunking and the pressure of being in a group and not wanting to disappoint others to help deal with the postponing issue, whenever we decide on tasks to fulfill.
 I'll try to be a cooperative team member during this project and try to learn from anything that goes wrong.

 Duyemo netid: danceaux
 <img src="https://i.imgur.com/5jUfmmG.jpg" width="200" height="280"><img src="https://i.imgur.com/rDIER3M.jpg" width="200" height ="280">
 Strong points:
 -I can work many hours in a day till late in the night.
 For example I worked until 04:30 when finishing the project for the web part of web- and database.
 If there's a deadline I can do some stuff till late at night if needed.
 -I have my stuff complete when we agreed.
 I used to work manny times in the night on high school to reach deadlines which I discussed with teammates. this show in the team (hopefully) by finishing my work in time.

 Weak points:
 -I sometimes have tunnel vision.
 Like when I try to hardcode something you can easily do with a loop.
 Can show when I focus too much on one particular way of solving a problem while negating an easier one.
 -I can get distracted while working with a group.
-Like hired a room at ewi to study for the ADS exame, but we just ended up joking around and not doing anything productive.
-Can show by not being as productive when i知 with the group as when i知 working alone.
+Like we hired a room at ewi to study for the ADS exam, but we just ended up joking around and not doing anything productive.
+Can show by not being as productive when I'm with the group as when I'm working alone.

 I want to learn how to work together with a group while developing a project.
 This is important to me because I have to do this when I get a job later.
-I知 not working at that goal jet.
-I知 gonna start doing that with this project.
+I'm not working at that goal jet.
+I'm gonna start doing that with this project.
-To reach this goal I知 gonna do this project.
+To reach this goal I'm gonna do this project.
 My first step is starting making a planning with this group.
 My teammates can help me with this by making their part of the project.

 Saman Shahbazi netid: sshahbazi
 ![Picture of Sam](https://i.imgur.com/kuTXbXK.jpg)
 4980832 : Saman Shahbazi
 Strong points:
 -- Local programming
 -- Can explain known concepts well